1st November – La Castanyada

 Traditionally, ‘castanyes’ (roast chestnuts) are eaten along with ‘moniatos’ (roast sweet potatoes) and ‘panellets’ (small almond balls covered in pine nuts).

-Historically, La Castanyada, celebrated on All Saints Day, was to honour saints and dead ancestors.
+Historically, All Saints Day, was to honour saints and dead ancestors.

 Whole villages would stay awake in vigil, and the church bells would ring throughout the night.